Naereen/web-sphinx/callme.en.rst

 .. meta::
-   :description lang=en: Informations on how to stay in touch with Lilian Besson
+   :description lang=en: Information on how to stay in touch with Lilian Besson
    :description lang=fr: Page d'informations pour contacter Lilian Besson

 ################################